quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 ## Pymablock workflow

-Getting started with {{Pymablock}} is simple, let's start by importing it together with `numpy`.
+Getting started with Pymablock is simple, let's start by importing it together with `numpy`.

 ```{code-cell} ipython3